ankitadhar/jora-robot/ReadMe.md

 * A robot that is not on the table can choose to ignore the MOVE, LEFT, RIGHT and REPORT commands.

 * Constraints:
-The toy robot must not fall off the table during movement.
+The toy robot must not fall off the table (either from the edges or into the potholes) during movement.
 This also includes the initial placement of the toy robot.
 * * Any move that would cause the robot to fall must be ignored.

 ## Requirements: